Scarlett Johansson, Margot Robbie, And Other Actresses Go Viral With Their Quarantine Fight Scene

 She posted the video on her YouTube channel and to date, it has amassed over 1.6 million views.

-At the beginning of the video, Zoë Bell exclaims that, “I’m so bored!
-I just want to play with my friends!”
+“I’m so bored!
+I just want to play with my friends!” she exclaims at the beginning of the video.
 Her declaration leads to a collage of intense, physical shots recorded by celebrities known for their roles in films such as Black Widow, The Avengers, and Cat Woman.

 The video begins with Zoë reading a book while sitting down, appearing relaxed.
 After expressing how bored she is, presumably from the coronavirus lockdown, she comes to the realization that social distancing does not have to limit fun social interaction.
 She proceeds to kick at the camera, commencing the quarantine battle between her and her friends.

-The video features Scarlett Johansson, Halle Berry, Margot Robbie, Rosario Dawson, Drew Barrymore, Florence Pugh, Daryl Hannah, Zoe Saldana, Thandie Newton, Rosie Perez, Lucy Lawless and Cameron Diaz.
+The video features Scarlett Johansson, Halle Berry, Margot Robbie, Rosario Dawson, Drew Barrymore, Florence Pugh, Daryl Hannah, Zoe Saldana, Thandie Newton, Rosie Perez, Lucy Lawless, Cameron Diaz, and more.

 Zoë edited the video with seamless transitions to make it appear as if these stunt women were fighting against each other.
 The rhythmic, guitar-driven background music from singer-songwriter KT Tunstall complements the intensity of the fights.
 The end of the clip features her sitting on the toilet in a dark bathroom while holding a guitar, acting as if she missed out on the fight.
 She then proceeds to swing her guitar at the camera.